★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Civil Society

-We are in the process of registering with the EU Transparency Register — the joint Parliament-Commission register that ensures civil society organisations engaging EU institutions publicly disclose their objectives, funding, and activities.
+PHRD is committed to full transparency in its EU advocacy activities and is actively working toward registration in the EU Transparency Register — the joint Parliament–Commission register requiring civil society organisations to disclose their objectives, funding, and activities.

 Public disclosure of organisational objectives and activities

-Transparent reporting of funding sources and financial interests
+Transparent reporting of funding sources

 Named representatives responsible for EU engagement